slv87645/flask-starter-app/README.md

 ## Suggested Student Exercise

 So voila, we now have a small, complete CRUD app for one entity in our bsg database, bsg_people.
-As a practice exercise, I encourage you to create a template named bsg_planets and fulfill CRUD elements for that page, representing the bsg_planets entity in our database.
+As a practice exercise, I encourage you to create a template named bsg_planets and fulfill CRUD elements for that page in app.py, representing the bsg_planets entity in our database similar to what we did with bsg_people.
 If there were any points of confusion during this tutorial, I implore you to load up the full code and walk through both the HTML and the app.py, reading through the comments to understand what’s happening and how they interconnect.
 You should be fairly familiar with how to create a basic HTML page from CS 290, but again, you may want to brush up on your knowledge.

 # Conclusion